Nagwa-Limited-Community/kashida-engine/README.md

 ### 1.1.
 Installation

 Following these instructions will integrate the app into your website and will provide a globally defined API to be used.
-Also, if you're using the [Script tag method](#using-script-tag) then the app will automatically add kashidas to the poem lines if the following structure is found in DOM, if not then check the [API interface](#api-interface) to manually invoke the required functions.
+Also, if you're using the [Script tag method](#111-using-script-tag) then the app will automatically add kashidas to the poem lines if the following structure is found in DOM, if not then check the [Documentation](#12-documentation) to manually invoke the required functions.

 ```HTML
 <element class="poem">